Minority Business Growth Loan Fund

-The Minority Business Recovery & Growth Loan Fund provides access to capital for existing minority-owned businesses inside the City of Pittsburgh that are recovering from COVID-19 or growing.
+The Minority Business Growth Loan Fund provides access to capital for existing minority-owned businesses inside the City of Pittsburgh that are recovering from COVID-19 or growing.

 Program Terms and Conditions

-- Loan payment deferral period: 3 months, then interest-only payments for 6 months, then principal and interest beginning in month 7
+- Loan payment deferral period: Interest-only payments for 6 months, then principal and interest beginning in month 7

 - Pre-payment penalties: None